maudes/maudes.github.io/index.md

-## Welcome to my RESUME

-Hello, I'm Meng-Hsueh (Maude) Shen from Taiwan.
+## Hello, I'm Meng-Hsueh (Maude) Shen from Taiwan

+## EXPERIENCE
+### Software Product Manager, WiZ Connected at Signify (Hong Kong   |  07/2021 - Present)
+￭ Lead the "Matter" (formerly Project CHIP) integration and roadmap of the WiZ brand.
+￭ Take charge of the smart home API solutions and global partner relationships, including Google, Alexa, SmartThings, and so on.
+￭ Design the system-wise accessory features for the WiZ home ecosystem.

+## SIDE PROJECTS

+## EDUCATION
 You can use the [editor on GitHub](https://github.com/maudes/maudes.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.